 The World Soil Information Service, or WoSIS in short, is a server database for handling and managing multiple soil datasets in an integrated manner, subsequent to proper data screening and cleansing, standardization, and ultimately full harmonization.
 A key element is that the system allows for inclusion of soil data shared by third parties, while keeping track of the data lineage (provenance) and possible restrictions for use (licenses).
-The terms of these licenses will determine which set of quality-assessed and standardized data (known as 'wosis_latest'1) can be served to the international community.
-These data in combination with spatial environmental co-variate layers can then be used, for example, to generate soil property maps using digital soil mapping (e.g., Poggio et al. 2021; Turek et al. 2023).
+The terms of these licenses will determine which set of quality-assessed and standardized data (known as wosis_latest1) can be served to the international community.
+These data in combination with spatial environmental covariate layers can then be used, for example, to generate soil property maps using digital soil mapping (e.g., Poggio et al. 2021; Turek et al. 2023).
 Subsequently, these maps can be used to address global challenges such as climate change, food security, and the degradation of land and water resources at continental and (sub)regional scale.

-This reports builds upon Appendix C and D of the former procedures manual' (Ribeiro et al. 2020).
-It complements the technical part of the '2023 procedures manual' which follows ISO 25828 domain model conventions (De Sousa 2023) .
+This report builds upon Appendix C and D of the former procedures manual' (Ribeiro et al. 2020).
+It complements the technical part of the '2023 Procedures Manual' which follows ISO 25828 domain model conventions (De Sousa 2023).
 Section 2 focusses on quality aspects related to soil laboratory data.
 Section 3 provides criteria for standardizing disparate soil analytical method descriptions (as described in the corresponding standard operation procedures).
-Section 4 presents the corresponding method options as implemented in the new WoSIS data model.
+Section 4 presents the method options for each combination of 'property and procedure' as implemented in the new WoSIS data model.
 Concluding remarks on the way forward are made in Section 5.
-The Appendix gives examples of method option tables for CEC and electrical conductivity as examples.
+Method option tables for cation exchange capacity (CEC) and electrical conductivity are presented in the Appendix as examples; similar lists for all properties will gradually become queryable through an evolving dashboard.